← Back to Blog

 The garden was filled with small decorative pebbles, overgrown plants, and compacted soil that had accumulated over decades.
 None of it could stay if we wanted to lay new tiles and create a proper entrance path.

 We spent days collecting pebbles by hand, pulling out plants, and bagging everything up.
-By the time we were done, we had roughly 200 kilograms of pebbles, soil, and garden waste sitting in bags outside our front door.
+By the time we were done, we had a considerable weight of pebbles, soil, and garden waste sitting in bags outside our front door.

 Now we just needed to get rid of it.
 Simple, right?